dwyl/image-classifier/README.md

 > [!NOTE]
 >
 > This section was kindly implemented and documented by
 > [@ndrean](https://github.com/ndrean).
-It is based on artciles written by Sean Moriarty's published in the Dockyard's blog.
+It is based on articles written by Sean Moriarty's published in the Dockyard's blog.
 > Do check him out! 🎉

 We can leverage machine learning to greatly improve this search process: we'll look for images whose captions _are close in terms of meaning_ to the search.

-In this section you'll learn how to perform [**semantic search**](https://www.elastic.co/what-is/semantic-search) with machine learning.
+In this section, you'll learn how to perform [**semantic search**](https://www.elastic.co/what-is/semantic-search) with machine learning.
 These techniques are widely used in search engines,